status-im/status-desktop/test/e2e/README.md

 it will be shown as XPASS (unexpectedly passing) in report, which will indicate the initial bug is gone
 - `skip`, used to just skip tests for various reasons, normally with a ticket linked
 - `flaky`, used to mark the tests that are normally passing but sometimes fail.
 If such test passes, then if will be shown as passed in report normally.
-If the test fails, then the total run wont be failed, but the corresponding test will be marked as `xfail` in the report.
+If the test fails, then the total run won't be failed, but the corresponding test will be marked as `xfail` in the report.
 It is done for a few tests that are not super stable yet, but passes most of the time.
 This mark should be used with caution and in case of real need only.
 - `timeout(timeout=180, method="thread")`, to catch excessively long test durations like deadlocked or hanging tests.